-I currently have two favorite songs which they play on Reach FM (my current favorite radio station).
+Currently I have two favorite songs which they play on Reach FM.
 One of the songs is called Happy, by Ayiesha Woods.
-To listen to a little part of it go here and scroll down until you see the word Happy in the sampler.
+To listen, go here.
 Considering how old and decrepit some of you in your 20's think I am (heh), you may be shocked that I like this kind of music.
 Actually, this is both Tom's and my favorite song--we are both young at heart, I guess.

 "The greater part of our happiness or misery depends upon our

 dispositions, and not upon our circumstances."
 Martha Washington

 Tuesday, September 19, 2006